antoineB/antoineB.github.io/_src/posts/2016-01-09-exploring-typecheking-sql-query-in-typed-racket.md

 <!-- more -->

-This <abbr title="Proof Of Concept">POC</abbr> already take me too much time so there will be short coming the full source code is available [here](/code/typed-db.rkt) and its [example](/code/typed-db-example.rkt).
+This <abbr title="Proof Of Concept">POC</abbr> already take me too much time so there will be shortcomings the full source code is available [here](/code/typed-db.rkt) and its [example](/code/typed-db-example.rkt).